 Recent employment trends in Maryland are shown in the following table.
-Maryland's unemployment rate has been lower than the rest of the country for the past ten years, while the labor force has grown more slowly than the rest of the country in six of the last ten years.
+Maryland's unemployment rate has been lower than the rest of the country for the past ten years, while the labor force has outpaced the rest of the country in seven of the last ten years..